Health

 After a few days, the blisters will break open and weep the liquid inside.
 The surface of the sore will be raw and inflamed, and it may be very painful.

 During this stage, keep the sore clean and dry, and avoid touching it or picking at it.
-Continue applying ointment as directed and use oral or topical pain relievers as needed.
+Continue applying cold sore medication as directed and use oral or topical pain relievers as needed.
 A cool compress can also help reduce the pain.

 The crusting stage

 Soon after the blisters break open, they’ll begin to dry and crust over.
 The crust may appear yellowish or brownish, and the sore may feel tight.
-You may be tempted to pick off the crust, but it’s important to leave it alone as the crust will only form again, prolonging this stage.
+You may be tempted to pick off the crust, but it’s important to leave it alone as the crust will only form again, which may prolong this stage or lead to scarring.

 During the crusting stage, continue keeping the sore clean and applying the cold sore cream as directed.
 Use pain relievers if you’re still experiencing pain.